Municipal Government Bonds (Munis)

 Most states, including California and New York, tax municipal bond interest if the municipal bond was issued from another state.
 Some states, such as Utah, exempt interest from out-of-state bonds if their own bonds are tax-free in the issuing state.
 A few states tax all municipal bond interest, including Illinois, Iowa, Nebraska, Oklahoma, and Wisconsin.
 No state may tax bonds issued by United States territories because they are barred from taxing it by federal law.

-Note, however, that any capital gains earned by selling municipal bonds in the secondary market are taxable.
+Note, however, that capital gains earned by selling municipal bonds in the secondary market are taxable.
 Likewise, capital losses from the sale of municipal bonds are deductible from capital gains and up to $3000 of excess losses can be deducted annually from other income.
 Unexpected capital gains may also arise from mutual funds holding municipal bonds.
-Even though the interest earned is generally tax-free, fund managers will often be forced to sell to pay for redemptions by investors.
+Even if the interest is tax-free, fund managers often must sell to pay for redemptions by investors.

 A de minimis tax applies to munis acquired at a market discount.
 If the discount exceeds 0.25% of the face value for each full year from the time of purchase to maturity, gains from the discount are taxed as ordinary income, even for a municipal bond that is not subject to federal taxation.
 However, if the discount is less than the de minimis threshold, then the discount is treated as a capital gain.